techgrounds/techgrounds-JarBanf/10_Final-Project/decisions_document.md

 ## Cloud Infrastructure Requirements
 ### ☁️ 📋 ✅
-A description of all requirements.
+A description of all necessary requirements.
 <br>

-🔵 = *Initial requirements.*
+🔵 = *Initial necessary requirements.*
-🟠 = *Additional requirements following meeting with product owner on Wed 10 Jan ’24.*
+🟠 = *Additional necessary requirements following meeting with product owner on Wed 10 Jan ’24.*

 ### Network
 - 🔵 The following IP ranges are used: 10.10.10.0/24 & 10.20.20.0/24.